ardagnir/vizardry/README.md

 Just as easy.

+## Upgrade

+The ugrade function is able to upgrade any plugin instaled from a git repository or vim.org.

+To upgrade plugins from vim.org, you need to add a metainfos file.
+A metainfos file contains two lines
+1. The url of the vimscript
+2. The version number (0 to initialize the synchronization)

+`atool` is required for upgrading sripts from vim.org

 ##Magic
   Too many globals and settings for each plugin?
 Vizardry stores a set of magic files that can keep track of these for you.